couchbase/kubernetes/README.md

 ```

-## Install docker container with cloud-sdk
+## Install cloud-sdk

+**Via docker container**

-I recommend installing the cloud-sdk within a Docker container so you don't have to worry about getting into PDH (Python Dependency Hell) on your workstation.
-However, if you already have it installed or are confident installing it on your workstation, skip this step.
+I installed the cloud-sdk within a Docker container in order to avoid worrying about getting into PDH (Python Dependency Hell).

 ```
 $ docker pull google/cloud-sdk